jts307/snsc/README.md

 # Special Needs Support Center Database App

-This is a repository used solely to link to project on gitlab and github.
+This is a repository used solely to link to project on gitlab and github for job interview purposes.

 Frontend: https://git.dartmouth.edu/f003m2g/snsc